-There's always time to whip up a quick chicken and shrimp stir fry!
-Here's a recipe with broccoli that's AIP paleo, keto, and low-carb friendly.
+There's always time to whip up a quick chicken and shrimp stir-fry!
+Here's a recipe with broccoli that's paleo, keto, and low-carb friendly.
 It's also a dish that can be enjoyed on the strict autoimmune protocol (AIP) diet.

 Because it's made from coconut, the aminos has a slightly sweet taste.
 But, it tastes great in dishes like this chicken and shrimp stir-fry where a little sweetener is added.

-If the ingredients are already prepped, you can likely make the recipe in less than 30 minutes.
+If the ingredients are already prepped, the recipe should be ready in less than 25 minutes from start to finish.

 Chicken and Shrimp Stir Fry